 We headed back into the warmth of the house and hung out waiting for the Northern Lights to really put on a show.
-Nita surprised everyone by serving up cake — it was the birthday of one of the other guests.
+Nita surprised everyone by serving up some cake — it was the birthday of one of the other guests.

-Unfortunately the Northern Lights, didn’t put on a great show that night, but it is an ideal spot to see them from, fairly well removed from the lights of the city, and with a great vantage point.
+Unfortunately, the Northern Lights didn’t put on a great show that night, but it is an ideal spot to see them from, fairly well removed from the lights of the city, and with a great vantage point.